 - Phase 1: Project Initiation and Community Involvement Strategy.
 In Phase 1, the City of Santa Rosa and consultants launched the Santa Rosa General Plan 2050 update by publishing a project work plan and a community involvement strategy (CIS).
 The City held four community and small group conversations and issued a public survey to get input on the CIS and help refine the planned approach for engaging the community. - Phase 2: Existing Conditions and Visioning.
 Phase 2 involved the preparation and publication of a report detailing current conditions in the community.
 The team used this report to develop a briefing book with high-level takeaways that highlighted emerging opportunities and key topics.
 This work, combined with a climate change vulnerability assessment, led to the project visioning effort, which included two community surveys that together received 1,483 responses, and a series of 10 virtual workshops in summer 2021.

-Through this process, the community worked together to craft the Vision Statement that is the guide for the General Plan, as shown later in this chapter. - Phase 3: Alternatives.
-Phase 3 focused on three land use and circulation "Alternatives" for Santa Rosa's future development, prepared with consideration of the existing conditions report, equity issues, and the community's Vision Statement.
+Through this process, the community worked together to craft the Vision Statement that is the guide for the General Plan, as shown later in this chapter.

+- Phase 3: Alternatives.
+Phase 3 focused on three land use and circulation "Alternatives" for Santa Rosa's future development, prepared with consideration of the existing conditions report, equity issues, and the community's Vision Statement (see Figure 1-3).
 The three alternatives provided options for community growth and change to address identified challenges and opportunities.
 Each alternative implemented the community vision and offered different approaches to distribute future housing and mobility.

-Engagement for the alternatives phase

-- included nine pop-up events, meetings with 15 different community organizations, a series of five in-person workshops, and a virtual open house.
+Engagement for the alternatives phase included nine pop-up events, meetings with 15 different community organizations, a series of five in-person workshops, and a virtual open house. - Phase 4: Preferred Alternative.
+Phase 4

-- Phase 4: Preferred Alternative.
-Phase 4 applied community feedback from the previous phase to draft a "Preferred" Alternative.
-Engagement activities in this phase included five informational pop-up events, two in-person open-house events, and a web-based survey with the same information and questions as the open house events.
-Community input supported refinements to the final Preferred Alternative (shown on Figure 1-3), which is the foundation of the General Plan.
-The Preferred Alternative diagram details the major circulation network changes (e.g., road diets and bike lane extensions) supported by the community and identifies 21 "Areas of Change" where the City will focus efforts to address housing, services, connectivity, and/or infrastructure needs to help make these complete neighborhoods.
+applied community feedback from the

+previous phase to draft a "Preferred"

+Alternative.
+Engagement activities in this

+phase included five informational pop-up

+events, two in-person open-house events,

+and a web-based survey with the same

+information and questions as the open house events.
+Community input

+supported refinements to the final

+Preferred Alternative (shown on Figure 1 4), which is the foundation of the General

+Plan.
+The Preferred Alternative diagram

+details the major circulation network

+changes (e.g., road diets and bike lane extensions) supported by the community and identifies 21 "Areas of Change" where the City will focus efforts to address housing, services, connectivity, and/or infrastructure needs to help make these complete neighborhoods.

 - Phase 5: Draft 2050 General Plan.
-In

-Phase 5 the project team prepared this

-General Plan 2050, including the

-introductory chapters and the goals,

-policies, and actions designed to achieve

-the community vision.
-[Additional details

-about the Draft General Plan outreach

-process will be added following

-completion of this phase].

-- Phase 6: Environmental Analysis.
+In Phase 5, the project team prepared this General Plan 2050, including the introductory chapters and the goals, policies, and actions designed to achieve the community vision.
+Engagement for the Draft General Plan included five informational pop-up events; three openhouse events, including two in-person and one virtual; and a web-based survey with the same information and questions as the open house events.
+Among community input received, was support for General Plan policies increasing active transportation opportunities, environmental justice, fire safety, and local economic development, while favoring policies that are focused more on eliminating barriers to such outcomes rather than regulating local activities.
+Those community comments informed the final revisions to this General Plan document. - Phase 6: Environmental Analysis.
 All general plans in California are subject to environmental review under the California Environmental Quality Act and must analyze the environmental impacts that would result from implementation of the General Plan.
 [Additional details about the Environmental Analysis outreach process will be added following completion of this phase].